Gin-is-not-real/mini_synth_2021/readme.md

-##
 # mini basic synthétiseur
-## for demos and sandbox for my audios modules and controls
+## for demos, and sandbox for my audios modules and controls